ophio/secure-preferences/README.md

 For securing your `SharedPreferences` information.

 ## Why Secure `SharedPreferences`?
 `SharedPreferences` are accessible to anybody if your device is compromised.
-It is recommended to obscure the information saved in `SharedPreferences` before you store them (See [`ObscuredSharedPreferences`] (library/src/main/java/in/co/ophio/secure/core/ObscuredSharedPreferences.java)).
-Still the `key` that is used to obscure the information can be recovered by a simple decompilation procedure if it is hard-coded in the app.
+It is recommended to obscure the information saved in `SharedPreferences` before you store them.
+One of the solutions is to encrypt the informaiton (See [`ObscuredSharedPreferences`] (library/src/main/java/in/co/ophio/secure/core/ObscuredSharedPreferences.java)).
+Still the `key` that is used for encryption can be recovered by a simple decompilation procedure if it is hard-coded in the app.

 ## Solution
 In addition to obscuring the information stored in `SharedPreferences,`  store your key in the [`Android Keystore System`] (https://developer.android.com/training/articles/keystore.html#UsingAndroidKeyStore) by using our [`KeyGenerator`](library/src/main/java/in/co/ophio/secure/core/KeyStoreKeyGenerator.java)